 … … …

 Toshiko Takenouchi hummed quietly as she cleaned the snow off of her store's sidewalk with a broom.
-With no other employees working today, she had to do the menial labor herself… but she didn't mind.
-There was something calming about the powdery white stuff flying into the air, then sprinkling onto the street, then immediately starting to melt...
+With no other employees working today, she had to do the menial labor herself, but she didn't mind; there was something calming about the powdery white stuff flying into the air, then sprinkling onto the street, then immediately starting to melt…

 Melt?
 She peered down again.
 It was no illusion: that snow was disappearing into shiny puddles on the concrete… and then she realized how warm it had become.
 She also realized the air had begun to ring with screaming.
-Her hands dug into the broom as she saw the armed fireball floating down the street, the awnings of the other shops melting and catching fire as it went.
+Her hands dug into the broom as she saw the armed fireball floating down the street, the awnings of the other shops melting and catching fire as it came.

-Toshiko's legs went to jelly as Jachomon approached her, the atmosphere thickening and searing like an August noon.
+Toshiko's legs went to jelly as Jachomon approached her, the atmosphere thickening and searing like an August afternoon.
 As the beast snarled and raised its fist, her survival instincts kicked back in and she scrambled away.
 The flaming hand smashed into the street, filling the air with the stink of hot tar.
-She raced inside her store and locked the door, but the heat from the beast outside followed her; her skin was filmy with sweat, the doorknob began to burn her fingers, and some of the flower arrangements were already wilting.
+She raced inside her store and locked the door, but the heat from the beast outside followed her; her skin was filmy with sweat, the doorknob began to burn her fingers, and some of the flower arrangements started wilting.

 With blaring sirens and screeching tires, half a dozen police cars appeared in front of the store, and twenty officers in riot gear formed a line.
 "Stand down!" one with a megaphone yelled at Jachomon.
 "This is your only warning!"